What’s New for 2022 Tax Returns:

 CANADIAN POST-SECONDARY EDUCATION:

-Tuition fees paid to accredited post-secondary schools and reported on a Tuition Tax Credit form (T2202A) are claimable.
+Tuition fees paid to accredited post-secondary schools and reported on a Tuition and Enrolment Certificate and Summary.
+Also known as form T2202A are claimable.
 The credit must first be claimed by the student and then, to the extent the deduction is not needed by the student, the remainder may be transferred to a parent/grandparent or spouse to a maximum transfer of $5,000 annually.
+Ensure your student signs the back of the tuition tax receipt indicating to whom they wish to transfer the deduction.
+The student must also file a tax return of their own and should do so in any event to claim all applicable tax credits.

 All unused tuition credits carry over to future years for the use of the student.
 This also applies to foreign educational institutions.